How To Have Things To Say To Someone You're Dating Or Good Friends With

 Talk about more personal and intimate topics

-Aside from going into more detail about your life, the second big way you can have things to talk about with your partner or good friend is to gradually start opening up to each other.
-When you start sharing the kinds of vulnerabilities you don't reveal to just anyone, it introduces a whole new set of conversation topics.
+Aside from going into more detail about your life, the second big way you can have things to talk about with your partner or good friend is to gradually start exposing more of your true self to them.
+When you start sharing the kinds of vulnerabilities you don't tell just anyone it introduces a whole new set of conversation topics.
 Bringing up more personal information can be scary at first, but if you can do it with someone it also makes the relationship a lot more substantial and fulfilling.
 If you're uncomfortable revealing yourself to others, it's mainly a fear you can get over by getting used to it.
 Start by sharing something small with someone you really trust.
 You'll probably see firsthand that letting them know about it is not that bad.
 You can slowly spread outwards, sharing more with a particular person as they show themselves to be trustworthy, or by opening up to more types of people.

 Generate new things to talk about with each other

 When you're close to someone, it's not as if the two of you get locked in a room together for the rest of your lives.
 You'll do loads of things together that will spawn new conversations.
 If you go to an art gallery you can talk about the exhibits you're looking at the entire time, and then afterward as you grab a bite to eat.
-If you join a sports team together you'll have an ongoing supply of conversation fodder - how well the team is doing, other teams you've played, your teammates, etc.
+If you join a sports team together you'll have an ongoing supply of conversation fodder - how well the team is doing, other teams you've played, your teammates, strategies to try in the next game, etc.

 Learn more about each other